Online Licensing

 2

-3 A non-resident Canadian has their only or primary residence in Canada and is a Canadian citizen or is admitted to permanent residence in Canada and has lived in Canada for the immediately preceding 12-month period.
+Alberta Resident is an individual who has their only or primary residence in Alberta and is a Canadian citizen or is admitted to permanent residence in Canada.

 Licences must be carried when sportfishing and transporting fish harvested with the sportfishing licence.